11th annual Tarawera Ultramarathon | Rotorua New Zealand

 All 100 mile runners will be required to carry compulsory gear, as described on the 100 mile event page.

-62, 87 and 102km solo and relay runners.
-By 12-noon Wednesday, 7 February, at registration and the pre-race briefing, competitors will be advised what compulsory clothing and equipment items they must carry (based on the expected weather conditions).
+20, 50 and 102k runners.
+By 12-noon Wednesday, 6 February, at athlete check in and the pre-race briefing, competitors will be advised what compulsory clothing and equipment items they must carry (based on the expected weather conditions).
 If there is little risk of bad weather, the most likely Compulsory Gear list will be A.

-There are three compulsory gear levels for the 62, 87 and 102km courses:
+There are three compulsory gear levels for the 20, 50 and 102k distances:

 – A. No compulsory equipment